-We purchase cocoa from farmers who belong to direct programmes as well as certified cocoa through carefully selected and audited suppliers.
+We partly purchase cocoa from farmers who belong to direct programmes, partly certified cocoa through carefully selected and audited suppliers.

 The cocoa is purchased from suppliers in processed form, such as cocoa mass, cocoa powder and cocoa butter, from which we manufacture chocolate.